coryswynn/ubuild-jekyll/_drafts/TestPost1.md

 ---
 block: text-1
 headline: Testing This Out!
-content: "<p>This is my first post.
-What do you think?</p>"
+content: "<p><strong>This is my first post.
+What do you think?</strong></p>"

 ---
+**Comedy with Judd Apatow**

 What is this?
+This is just an editor where you can start writing.
+The gym teacher that her hates.

+> A lot of the writing staff related to that.
+It was always painful when our parents started dating new people.
+Especially new guys that just had sex with your mom.